Inkh/mc-exercise/FUBAR.md

 # Alice likes two buck chuck

 > Ted ate all of Alice's cheese, but Alice ate all of Bob's banana chips.

+### Hey, everyone

+I'm trying to create a conflict!!!!!